Vaccination begins in Bangladesh camps to head off cholera outbreak

 “Cholera is known to be endemic in Bangladesh and now we are bringing in half a million people in squalid conditions and it’s got to be inevitable.
 It’s a matter of when it hits, rather than if,” he said.

 Murray said there could be “tens of thousands” of victims in an outbreak.
-Paranietharan said his organization had the capacity to handle 70,000 cholera cases.
+Paranietharan said his organisation had the capacity to handle 70,000 cholera cases.

 As well as a handful of clinics, mobile teams are ready to go to inaccessible parts of the camps with oral rehydration salts that can save cholera patients if they can’t get access to intravenous fluids.